What Is an Audit?

 This audit is performed in-house.
 In this case, the inspector is an employee of the company.
 Here, non-conformities or gaps and needs for action within the company are uncovered.
 An internal audit’s main objective is to continuously improve the quality of processes, products, or services within an organization.

-A supplier audit is a comprehensive review to select and evaluate new or existing suppliers.
+Supplier auditing is a comprehensive review to select and evaluate new or existing suppliers.
 Two parties are involved in the supplier audit.
 A commercial customer conducts a comprehensive audit of a supplier or service provider.
 The customer or client decides on the composition of the audit team.

 A certification audit according to the standard: DIN EN ISO 9001 is an international standard for the verification of quality management systems.
 The certification company, which is an independent third party, determines the inspector.
 Successful audit procedures lead to the official certification of the company.